ihmeuw/vivarium/docs/source/concepts/model_specification/index.rst

 be managed by the simulation to add some functionality.

-In the model specification, these components should be specified in either a list or a hierchical format, as the following examples illustrate:
+In the model specification, these components should be specified in either a list or a hierarchical format, as the following examples illustrate:

 A flat list: